-Hi, I’m Kim, and I help life science companies solve problems.
+Hi, I’m Kim, and I help companies solve problems.

-I am an attorney and corporate executive with more than sixteen years experience in the life sciences industry.
-I have served as in-house and out-house counsel for large and small public and private life science companies.
-I am also a recovering litigator, having practised in a specialty FDA litigation practice at a prominent Washington, DC law firm.
+I am an attorney and corporate executive with more than eighteen years of experience in risk management, compliance, and corporate law.
+I have served as in-house and out-house counsel for large and small public and private companies, especially in the life sciences sector.
+I am also a recovering litigator, having practiced in a specialty FDA litigation practice at a prominent Washington, DC law firm.

 Why hire me?